New curved Kakeya estimates: Introduction

 for all $t$.
 We say that the Kakeya non-compression hypothesis holds if $|Z| = 0$. \end{definition} Then

-The Kakeya non-compression hypothesis guarantees that the curves $\mathcal C(\phi)$ cannot cluster into a surface, although it is not clear to the author whether this is the minimal condition.
-Some subtleties arise from the ``$\log$'' example in \cite[Example 3.1]{beyondUniversalEstimates}, for instance.
+The Kakeya non-compression hypothesis guarantees that the curves $\mathcal C(\phi)$ cannot compress into a surface, although it seems unlikely that this condition is minimal.
+We refer the reader to \cite{beyondUniversalEstimates} and in particular the ``$\log$''-example in \cite[Example 3.1]{beyondUniversalEstimates} for some subtleties in the worst-case.
 We finally discuss the intermediate case, where our main result will sit.